 I have recently been assembling and testing out my kit for the walk including a new lightweight tent, sleeping bag and sleeping mat.
 I am relatively new to camping while I walk, so this has included getting some advice and sleeping out for trial weekends to discover what works and what doesn’t.

 Here are a couple of pictures of the tent and equipment I will be using for the walk.
-If you would like to donate to raise money for the homeless this is the Just Giving Page

 My thoughts are turning to my (completed in July 2013) Pennine Way walk for Crisis UK.
 Behind the scenes, I have been preparing for this walk.
 This has included assembling a kit which will hopefully meet the needs of the walk.